Zopherus/Zopherus.github.io/index.md

 Figure 9 shows influence of different coefficients for L2-regularization on the performance of our neural network.
 It is expected that the traning F1-score will decrease monotonically as the coeffiicient increase since it constraints the complexity of the model.
 We can see that the optimal performance is reached at around 1e-4.
 A regularization coefficient larger than it will constraints our model too tightly.

+The last but not least thing we want to mention in our hyperparameter tuning section is about PCA.
+We have the intuition that using different number of components from PCA will have noticeable influence on the performance of our neural network.
+Therefore we visualize the influence of number of components in PCA in Figure 10.

 <p>
   <img src="/images/PCA.png" width="600" height="400" />
   <em> Figure 10</em>